-A 1.5W mono speaker
+- A 1.5W mono speaker

-Foldable table stand
+- Foldable table stand

-FM RDS for track info
+- FM RDS for track info

-Micro USB port for charging
+- Micro USB port for charging

-Up to 20 preset stations
+- Up to 20 preset stations

-Built in rechargeable lithium ion battery
+- Built in rechargeable lithium ion battery

-Weight: 168g Dimensions: 112mm (W) x 57mm (H) x 24mm (D)
+Dimensions: 112mm (W) x 57mm (H) x 24mm (D)

 Sony XDR-P1DBP review: Design

-If there’s one thing that stands out about this Sony digital radio, it’s that its sound output by far defies its diminutive size.
-It maintains a very traditional design, with an up and down rocker for scrolling through the available stations, requiring you to push to select your preferred station.
+One thing that stands out about this Sony digital radio is that its sound output defies its diminutive size by far.
+It maintains a very traditional design, with an up-and-down rocker for scrolling through the available stations, requiring you to push to select your preferred station.

-This Sony DAB radio has 7 buttons in total.
-There are three at the top that are numbered and used to switch to the saved stations and four more on the radio’s front panel for the menu, back, auto tune and switching between DAB and FM.
+This Sony DAB radio has seven buttons in total.
+Three at the top are numbered and used to switch to the saved stations, and four more are on the radio’s front panel for the menu, back, auto tune, and switching between DAB and FM.

 Sony XDR-P1DBP review: Performance & connectivity

 Sony’s portable DAB radio is relatively intuitive when it comes to use.
-It doesn’t have Bluetooth functionality, but does offer DAB+ despite its slow uptake in the UK.
+It doesn’t have Bluetooth functionality but does offer DAB+ despite its slow uptake in the UK.

-The auto-tune feature allows users to populate its station list, and if you come across your favourite stations, they can be saved by pressing on either of the three buttons on top of the unit.
+The auto-tune feature allows users to populate its station list, and if you come across your favourite stations, they can be saved by pressing either of the three buttons on top of the unit.

 Sony XDR-P1DBP review: Sound quality

-Naturally, given its size, output from the Sony XDR-P1DBP is lacking in bass.
-Sound quality in other departments, however, remains relatively satisfying – especially for channels that feature talk shows.
+The sound quality in other departments, however, remains relatively satisfying – especially for channels that feature talk shows.
 Listeners will also have to contend with the fact that there’s no stereo.